Namaeus/Codesign_ReadMe/cd_garage.md

  **5.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.

- **6.** Add the resource to your server start config: `ensure cd_garage` (it must be placed below your framework resource).
+ **6.** Add the resource to your server start config: `ensure cd_garage` (it must be placed anywhere below your framework resource eg., es_extended, not above).
 The name of the folder must not be changed or the resource will not function correctly.

 ## Install the dependencies
 There are 4 resources that this garage depends upon.
 These are provided in your purchase and are located inside the `zips` folder.
 Unzip these files, add them to your resources folder, then add them to the server start config also.